 Moving from Sale to Distribution

-Once the mortgage is satisfied and the property is sold, the personal representative will distribute the remaining proceeds.
-If there is a will, then the funds go to the decedent’s designated heirs.
+Once the mortgage is satisfied and the property is sold, the personal representative can distribute the remaining proceeds as long as the creditor period has expired and all claims have been resolved.
+If there is a will, then the funds will be distributed to the decedent’s designated beneficiaries.
 However, if there is no will, the proceeds pass according to Florida’s intestacy laws.

 Before distribution, the estate has to cover reasonable expenses related to the sale.
 This can include: